cookiecutter-openedx/cookiecutter-openedx-devops/doc/README.rst

 for you, immediately replacing any node that is called back by its owner.
 This happens infrequently, with the exception of the eu-west-2 (London)
 AWS data center.

-- **eks_service_group_instance_type:**

-  The *preferred* instance type that Karpenter will acquire on your behalf from the spot-price marketplace.
-Note that the Terraform scripts include several fallback options in the event that your preferred instance type is not available.

-  *default value: t3.large*

-- **eks_service_group_min_size:**

-  The minimum number of EC2 instance compute nodes to maintain inside the compute plane of your cluster.
-This value needs to be at least 1 in order for Karpenter to gather real-time load and performance metrics that it uses for node auto scaling decisions.
-Also, note that most AWS data centers maintain 3 physical availability zones, which is the origin of this parameter's default value of 3.
-Also of note is that 3 spot-priced EC2 instances cost around the same amount of money as a single equivalent on-demand priced EC2 instance.

-  *default value: 3*

-- **eks_service_group_max_size:**

-  The maximum number of EC2 instances that Karpenter is permitted to add to the Kubernetes compute plane regardless of real-time load metrics.

-  **BE AWARE** that misconfigured pods can lead to unbounded node scaling, which in turn would result in an unbounded AWS invoice at the end of the billing period, leading to a potentially unwelcome career change on your part :O

-  *default value:  10*

-- **eks_service_group_desired_size:**

-  The initial setting that Karpenter will use when the EKS cluster is created and initialized.
-  This value will poentially change (higher or lower) as soon as metrics-server and promethus service begin reporting performance metrics to Karpenter.

-  *default value: 3*

-eks_hosting_group is an optional, supplemental EC2 node worker group that is included in the AWS EKS build.
-If you chose to install Karpenter then you can ignore these options.
-Nodes created in this group will use on-demand pricing, which will cost around 3x as compared to the Karpenter nodes, which use spot-pricing.
-However, availability of on-demand nodes is guaranteed by AWS.

-- **eks_hosting_group_min_size:**
-  The minimum allowed quanity of nodes for this group.

-  *default value: 0*

-- **eks_hosting_group_max_size:**
-  The maximum allowed quanity of nodes for this group.

-  *default value: 0*

-- **eks_hosting_group_desired_size:**
-  The current run-time requested quanity of nodes for this group.

-  *default value: 0*

-- **eks_hosting_group_instance_type:**
-  The AWS EC2 instance type that will be created for all nodes in this group.

-  *default value: t3.xlarge*

 MongoDB Configuration Options
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~